ST. ANTHONY’S MANAGEMENT TEAM

 Deputy Executive Director

-Tere Brown has taken on the role of interim Executive Director at St. Anthony’s.
+Tere Brown is the Deputy Executive Director at St. Anthony’s.
 She brings with her decades of commitment to the community, spending eighteen and a half years as the Chief Program Officer of Catholic Charities SF.
 She is passionate about providing leadership in an organization committed to improving the lives of others through positive social impact.
 She holds a Master’s degree in Non-Profit Management from the University of San Francisco.
 Email

 Director of Programs